aaronwolen/binaryDist/README.md

 # binaryDist

-This is a set of functions to perform much more rapid calculation of the binary/Jaccard distance of a matrix.
-It makes use of raw vectors with the binary data packed efficiently 8 bits to a byte, and C++ code which makes use of 64 bit operators.
+This package provides a function for efficiently calculating the binary distance of a matrix.
+It's a fork of [@NikNakk](http://github.com/NikNakk)'s original [binaryDist](http://github.com/NikNakk/binaryDist) repository.
+He did all the hard stuff.
+I basically just turned it into an installable package.